Gail Lumet Buckley

 Gail Horne Jones Lumet Buckley (December 21, 1937 – July 18, 2024) was an American journalist and author.

-Life and career
+Early life and education

 Gail Horne Jones was the only daughter of the singer and actress Lena Horne and political activist Louis Jordan Jones.

-Career

-Jones was born in Pittsburgh, Pennsylvania but spent time in New York and California.
+She was born in Pittsburgh, Pennsylvania but spent time in New York and California.
 She was raised Catholic.
 She graduated from Radcliffe College with a bachelor's degree in 1959.

+Career

-She interned at Marie Claire in Paris before returning to the United States.
+Jones interned at Marie Claire in Paris before returning to the United States.
 She was hired by Life magazine in 1962.
-Later, she was published in newspapers including The New York Times and The Los Angeles Times.
+Later, she was published in newspapers including The New York Times and the Los Angeles Times.
 She wrote her first book in 1986, entitled The Hornes: An American Family.